-Q: Who will read the Summary for a general audience?
+Q: Who will read the Layman's Summary?

-A: The Summary for a general audience may be shared with various audiences including, but not limited to, the Prevent Cancer Foundation Board members, Scientific Review Panel members, donors, and the general public.
+A: The Layman's Summary may be shared with various audiences including, but not limited for Prevent Cancer Foundation Board members, Scientific Review Panel members, donors, and the general pubic.

 Q: Where do I include references for my Research Plan?